 Disadvantages of ELOQUII Unlimited

 Given my praise, you probably expect me to say my subscription is still active.
 I canceled it, and there were a few determining factors.
 The biggest one was quality and sizing.
 You get four items at a time, and I repeatedly got orders where nothing fit me well.
 Some things were way too big, while others ran ridiculously small.
 I’d pack up all of the ill-fitting items, take them to the post office, and wait for a new order to arrive and hope that it’d work better.
 Even with unlimited returns, it became exhausting.
 Other items just felt cheap and poorly constructed.
 I love ELOQUII, so it was a disappointment to cancel, but it made the most sense for me.
+(JUNE 2022 UPDATE: I renewed my subscription recently and have had much better luck.)

 Size range: 00-40W